 Farmers who plant certain cover crops on harvested crop fields in the fall help to recycle residual plant nutrients, to protect against wind and water erosion, and to improve soil for next year's crop.
 Cover crops help to prevent nitrogen and phosphorus from reaching the Bay.
-In FY 2018, through participating in MACS alone, Carroll County farms planted over 19,967 acres of cover crops.
+In FY 2019 and FY 2020, through participating in MACS alone, Carroll County farms planted cover crops totaling over 18,774 and 25,883 acres, respectively.

-All figures in this section are directly from the Maryland Agricultural Water Quality Cost-Share Program, Opening Doors for Maryland's Conservation Farmers: 2018 Annual Report.
-Maryland Department of Agriculture. https://mda.maryland.gov/resource\cons ervation/counties/MACS2018.pdf
+All figures in this section are directly from the Maryland Agricultural Water Quality Cost-Share Program: 2019 Annual Report: Making Daily Tasks Easier and the Bay Healthier and 2020 Annual Report: Opening Doors for Maryland's Conservation Farmers.
+Maryland Department of Agriculture.